PiyushMittl/java-TipsandTricks/readme.md

 6. What is Static import.
 7. what is final,finally and finalize.
 8. thread implementation (Thread class and Runnable interface).
 9. What is class loader.
 Types of class loader.
-BSE
+Bootstrap, Extension, System (BSE)
 10. Can we have try without catch (yes).
 11. Base class of Exception.
 12. Example/program for RuntimeException and Exception.